 Autonomous driving: It utilizes a range of software and hardware to automate various aspects of driving, minimizing accidents caused by human errors and maximizing passenger comfort.
 Honda, for instance, has developed a proprietary driver assistance system called Honda Sensing.
 Toyota has built its own Safety Sense suite that features lane departure warning systems and adaptive cruise control.

 Hybrid and Electric Vehicles: Japanese companies continue to innovate and invest in R&D to enhance the performance and efficiency of green vehicles.
-Toyota Prius, Honda Clarity, Nissan Leaf, and The Mitsubishi Outlander PHEV are well-known electric and hybrid vehicles that have the potential to decrease greenhouse gases and improve air quality significantly.
+Toyota Prius, Honda Clarity, Nissan Leaf, and the Mitsubishi Outlander PHEV are well-known electric and hybrid vehicles that have the potential to decrease greenhouse gases and improve air quality significantly.

 Toyota Mirai, Honda Clarity Fuel Cell, Nissan X-Trail Fuel Cell Vehicle, and Mitsubishi Fuso Canter E-CELL are some popular examples of hydrogen-fueled vehicles.

-Japanese cars vs. European Cars
+Japanese Cars vs. European Cars

 While European car brands like Audi, Mercedes-Benz, and BMW are often associated with luxury and high-performance vehicles, Japanese car brands prioritize practicality, efficiency, and reliability.